ogrodas/BOTSv2-analysis/README.md

 I learned a lot form working on this dataset and would recommend testing it!.
 I think it is a good idea to try on your own first before looking at the finding in my attack analysis notebooks.

 Githubs nbviewer is sometimes failing.
-A good alternativ is[the official nbviewer](https://nbviewer.jupyter.org/github/ogrodas/BOTSv2-analysis/tree/master/)
+A good alternativ is [the official nbviewer](https://nbviewer.jupyter.org/github/ogrodas/BOTSv2-analysis/tree/master/)

 **Basics**
 * [Splunk setup](https://github.com/ogrodas/BOTSv2-analysis/blob/master/splunk.ipynb)